 Foodservice sales which accounted for 18% of total sales in the Philippines was the fastest growing channel.
-It expanded by 15% riding on the rapid expansion of quick service restaurants and convenience stores, as well as Del Monte Philippines' growth of its juice dispensers, meal partnerships and customised products.
+It expanded by 15% riding on the rapid expansion of quick service restaurants and convenience stores, as well as Del Monte Philippines, Inc.'s ("DMPI") growth of its juice dispensers, meal partnerships and customised products.

-Del Monte Philippines supplies Jollibee, the largest local fast food chain, with their pineapple juice requirements nationwide, and supplies Pizza Hut with all their pineapple tidbits requirements.
-Moreover, Del Monte Philippines' 100% Pineapple Juice is now available in all of Cebu Pacific's domestic flights, while it continues to supply Philippine Airlines for all their domestic flights.
+DMPI supplies Jollibee, the largest local fast food chain, with their pineapple juice requirements nationwide, and supplies Pizza Hut with all their pineapple tidbits requirements.
+Moreover, DMPI's 100% Pineapple Juice is now available in all of Cebu Pacific's domestic flights, while it continues to supply Philippine Airlines for all their domestic flights.